ezeoleaf/larry/README.md

 ### JSON Content File

-The `jsonfile` provider publishes content from a JSON file.
-This file is a text file and consists of an array of objects in the following format.
-The ExtraData string array can contain any number of elements.
+The `jsonfile` provider publishes random content from a JSON file.
+This file consists of an array of objects in the following format.
+ExtraData is an array of strings.

 ```
 [{